calum-johnston-web/LinkSplit-KB/_posts/2020-05-10-how-to-create-a-link-rotator.md

 ---
 date: 2020-05-10
-title: How to Create a Link Rotator
+title: Create a Link Rotator
-description: Have non-technical people update Jekyll sites
+description: How to create a link rotator
 categories:
   - link-rotators
 type: Document
 ---

 To the right of your Dashboard there is a blue button that reads “Create New”.
 Click here and then opt for the "Link Rotator’ option in the drop down menu.

 ### 1) Enter your destination URLs